John Wolff's Web Museum

 Notes on overhauling a mechanical

 calculator.
-The Technical Description explains the operation of
+The Technical Description explains the construction

-frequently as you proceed.
+refer back frequently for the illustrations as you proceed.

 I would be happy to receive feedback, comments, or suggestions via